 When you reach a good location, set up your camera, turn off your headlamp and let your eyes adjust to the darkness.
 A good rule of thumb: if you can’t see the stars, you will not be able to see auroras.

 An ideal location is by a house, cottage or even a tent, where you can spend the night.
-Lapland also has many resorts providing special accommodation for aurora watching: glass igloos, cabins with glass roofs and even aurora caravans.
+Lapland also has many resorts providing special accommodation for aurora watching like the glass igloos in Muonio, cabins with glass roofs in Kemi, and even aurora caravans in Inari.
 Imagine spending the whole night in full comfort gazing at auroras!

 Plan your trip so you will have fun even if the auroras don’t show up.
-You can try a new sport such as snowshoeing or snowmobiling, or spend a night at one of the wilderness huts or lean-tos of Lapland.
+You can try a new sport such as snowshoeing or snowmobiling in Posio, or spend a night at one of the wilderness huts or lean-tos of Lapland.
 A short nighttime hike across a snow-covered forest is an adventure in its own right!